Team

 Madhesh holds a BS-MS dual degree from the Indian Institute of Science Education and Research, Pune (IISER Pune), majoring in Biology.
 He had earned the DAAD-WISE fellowship, enabling him to undertake his master's research project on computational immunology at the University of Duisburg-Essen.
 At the Thurley lab, he utilises data-driven mathematical models to understand innate immune responses associated with hyperinflammation from mechanistic and quantitative perspectives.
 Outside of his academic pursuits, he finds tranquillity in cooking, exploring new destinations and creative sketching.

-Suchana Chowdhury, Student Assistant
+Robin Müller, Student Assistant

 Alumni and graduations in the lab

-- Rosa Kreider (2021-2023), Msc Mathematics, now PhD with us.
+• Rosa Kreider (2021-2023), Msc Mathematics, now PhD student with us.

-- Helene Glöckner (2021-2023), Msc Mathematics, now at MPI Metereologie Hamburg
+• Helene Glöckner (2021-2023), Msc Mathematics, now at MPI Meteorologie Hamburg